Hori's Naevus – Causes and Treatment Method

 Different types of Naevi

 There are three different types of naevi that form on the skin: Nevus of Ota, Nevus of Ito, and Hori's Nevus.
-As opposed to the Nevus of Ota and Ito, which are present from birth or childhood, Hori's Naevus typically forms in older adults.

 How to recognise Hori’s Naevus?